 In addition, employees are encouraged to report their concerns to their manager, to the CEO, or through Employee Success.

 Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains we intend to continue to improve the steps we take to combat slavery and human trafficking.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 January 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement.

 Nathan Grace Holdings Ltd Limited